SpongePowered/SpongeDocs/source/plugin/plugin-class.rst

 Your plugin can listen for particular events, called **state events**, to be notified about changes in the state of the game.
 In the example below, ``onServerStart()`` is called when the :javadoc:`GameStartedServerEvent` occurs; take note of the :javadoc:`Listener` annotation before the method.

+The example below will log a message upon starting the server.
+If your plugin is correctly loaded, you should see this message as part of the server's initialization output.

 .. code-block:: java

+    import org.spongepowered.api.plugin.Plugin;
     import org.spongepowered.api.event.Listener;
     import org.spongepowered.api.event.game.state.GameStartedServerEvent;

+    // Imports for logger
+    import com.google.inject.Inject;
+    import org.slf4j.Logger;

     @Plugin(id = "exampleplugin", name = "Example Plugin", version = "1.0", description = "Example")
     public class ExamplePlugin {

+        @Inject
+        private Logger logger;

         @Listener
         public void onServerStart(GameStartedServerEvent event) {
-            // Hey!
-The server has started!
-            // Try instantiating your logger in here.
-            // (There's a guide for that)
+            logger.info("Successfully running ExamplePlugin!!!");
         }

     }

 .. tip::

     The Sponge documentation provides a guide with more information on events (see :doc:`event/index`).
 Normally, in addition to prefixing event-handler methods with ``@Listener``, you must also register your object with Sponge's event bus.
 However, your main plugin class is registered automatically.

 State Events
 ~~~~~~~~~~~~